hargoniX/bachelor/thesis/thesis.typ

 For situations like this Kani provides an experimental alternative called Loop-contract synthesis.
 This uses an approach described in @invariants to synthesize invariants that describe the behavior of loops.
-The biggest limitation of the current implementation is that it is currently not compatible with loop unwinding.
-This means that we cannot use Loop-contract synthesis for a few hard loops that we don't wish to unwind but the rest of the program is too hard to synthesize contracts for we cannot use the synthesis selectively.
+The biggest limitation of the current implementation is that it is not compatible with loop unwinding.
+This means that we cannot use Loop-contract synthesis for a few loops that we don't wish to unwind but the rest of the program is too hard to synthesize contracts for we cannot use the synthesis selectively.
 That said this issue is not an inherent limitation of the approach and there do exist ideas on how to change this in the feature proposal
 #footnote[https://github.com/model-checking/kani/blob/6d628bf0b399b8c50ddea9f011321463e4c00e4c/rfc/src/rfcs/0004-loop-contract-synthesis.md].
-The experimental state of the feature also shows when attempting to use it on slightly non-trivial examples like the above, when attempting to use it through the `--synthesize-loop-contracts` flag  a subcomponent of @CBMC ends up crashing.
+The experimental state of the feature also shows when attempting to use it on slightly non-trivial examples like the above.
+When enabling it through the `--synthesize-loop-contracts` flag the component of @CBMC responsible for computing the invariants ends up crashing.

-The last feature that is of interest for this work is stubbing.
+The last notable feature is stubbing.
 It allows us to replace functions in the code under verification with different functions.
 This is useful for verifying functions that are out of reach for Kani, for example, interactions with the operating system: